A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 • Start of the week allows the user to have the interval start on a day other than the default, which is controlled by the Graph settings in the Preferences tab of the User Profile page.

-4. Select an option from the Period drop-down list.
+4. Enter a value and select an option from the Period drop-down list.

-Step 5 of the process is used to preview the report and summary table of the selected data and then save it to the database and/or export it to PDF or CSV format.
+When all fields have been completed, the Preview button is enabled.
+This is used to preview the report and summary table of the selected data and then save it to the database and/or export it to PDF or CSV format.
 The Save to database and Download buttons will not enable until a preview has been generated.
 The preview allows the report settings to be adjusted if needed before creating the final report.

 1. Click Preview to view the report.